 Lab values show decreased TSH in Graves' disease.
 This occurs due to negative feedback from high levels of thyroid hormones T3 and T4.

 Anti-TSH IgG antibodies bind to TSH receptors, stimulating them to release thyroid hormones.
-It via this mechanism that patients with Graves' disease show elevated T3 levels.
+It is via this mechanism that patients with Graves' disease show elevated T3 levels.

 Anti-TSH IgG antibodies bind to TSH receptors, stimulating them to release thyroid hormones.
 It is via this mechanism that patients with Graves' disease show elevated T4 levels.